Translation technology: Breaking down language barriers

 With the advancement of these technologies, it’s important to ask ourselves if it’s still necessary for us to make an effort to learn a new language.
 In other words, is technological advancement going to disable us from needing to have common knowledge to communicate with others in their native language?
 As of right now, it’s hard to say, but one thing is for sure: Communicating with someone without having any understanding of their cultural beliefs, ideas, and language can bring the user some unwanted attention.
 Depending on where you are and who you’re speaking with.

-Aside from the possibility of communicating with millions of people around the globe, this technological translator could also find its way into the business industry.
+Aside from the possibility of communicating with millions of people around the globe, this technological translator, also known as natural language processing products, could also find its way into the business industry.
 However, not all industries are rushing to make the switch, and for good reason.

 To Make the Switch or Not to Make the Switch: That is the Question